- Can you help me build and host a custom-designed lab website?

 - The school has been rolling out a new branding initiative over the past year and is eager to move all public facing websites into the brand as part of Yale School of Medicine's identity.

-- The school has invested heavily in its web systems over the past five years to create a suite of web applications and services tailored to the YSM community, including a faculty profile system, clinical trials system, calendar, event registration system, news system, resource scheduler, etc. (you can read more here).
+- The school has invested heavily in its web systems over the past five years to create a suite of web applications and services tailored to the YSM community, including a faculty profile system, clinical trials system, calendar, news system, resource scheduler, etc. (you can read more here).
 By building sites within the school's systems, YSM is better able to capitalize on its investment and provide YSM faculty and organizations better support.

 By moving to a branded template, the school is providing a supported platform that enable faculty to create a professional-looking website that we hope will have a positive impact on recruitment and reputation.